chintanshrinath/beer_review/README.md

 *   Russian Imperial Stout
 *   Belgian Strong Dark Ale

-# Question 6 Which Beer style seems to be the favorite based on reviews written by users?
+# Question 6	How does written review compare to overall review score for the beer styles?

 First we will count review on basis of beer style.
 Then sort the beer style by counts